On this page:

 Do not make payments in advance.
 Domestic building insurance may not pay claims on work paid for in advance.

 Changing the contract price

 Keeping changes to a minimum helps avoid cost blow-outs.
 Make sure you:

 - put all details in your contract plans and specifications (details of building materials, appliances and fittings) before you sign.

-We recommend you engage an independent building consultant to check whether the specifications in the contract are adequate for your project and meet your expectations and requirements..
+You may wish to engage an independent building consultant to check whether the specifications in the contract are adequate for your project and meet your expectations and requirements..